emmercm/www/src/blog/_postgres-audit-triggers.md

 - To debug or troubleshoot a problem, especially involving user-submitted data
 - To identify what Postgres user caused a specific change
-- To create a regulatory compliance trail, depending on your needs
+- To create a regulatory compliance trail, depending on your company needs

 ## Example scenario